AV306/engine/README.md

 ## limitations

 - Map tilesets can only contain a maximum of 255 tiles (about 16x16), because the map format currently only allocates 1 byte for the tile index
+- Engine will crash with a segfault if a non-existent texture is loaded

 ## building